Morning Edition staff past and present.

 Olivia Hampton is an editor at Morning Edition and Up First.
 Currently based in Washington, D.C., Olivia has also reported from Europe and Asia.
 A French-American journalist, she broke news from across the Americas and all three branches of the US government at the AFP news agency for 11 years, covered the Pentagon as a producer for Japan's public broadcaster NHK TV and wrote for the Asahi Shimbun in Tokyo.
 Olivia obtained her Master's degree from Goldsmiths College, University of London in Transnational Communication & the Global Media, her Bachelors from American University in International Relations and her International Diploma from Sciences-Po Paris.
 She is most like a fish in water when covering or immersed in visual and performing arts.

-Taylor Haney has produced stories about long COVID, pandemic-inspired music and a series of obituaries.
+Taylor Haney is a producer with interests in international affairs and music.
+In 2022, he produced stories with his Morning Edition colleagues from Afghanistan and Tunisia.
 He has covered elections, Hurricane Harvey and his own family.
-He interned for Morning Edition in 2014.
-Before joining NPR as a producer, he worked for KPCC in Pasadena, Calif., and earned a master's degree from USC's Annenberg School of Journalism.
-As a Fulbright fellow, he studied Tibetan music in Dharamsala, India.
-He tweets at @thetaylorhaney.
+As a Fulbright fellow, he studied Tibetan music in Dharamshala, India.
+Before joining NPR, he interned for KPCC in Pasadena, Calif., and earned a master's degree from USC's Annenberg School of Journalism.

 Phil Harrell is an award-winning producer who started at NPR in 1999.
 Harrell has worked on a variety of shows and has produced a little bit of everything—from politics to pop music.
 For Weekend Edition, he worked through the night to produce mini-documentaries about the Space Shuttle Columbia disaster and the legacy of President Ronald Reagan.
 Harrell got his start in radio as a rock 'n' roll DJ/program director at progressive station WRNR in Annapolis, MD.
 He later co-created the Bob Edwards Show for XM and Bob Edwards Weekend for PRI.
 Harrell is a graduate of the University of Maryland, College Park.